rorymcgrath/Banana_Collector/README.md

 ### Introduction

 This project uses AI gym and a unity environment to train an agent to navigate around a large square environment and collect bananas.
+All code relating to the project can be found in the `code` directory.
+Trained weights for the ANN's have been saved to the `checkpoint.pth` file.
+A report has been created and placed in the `docs` folder.
+This folder contains the .tex and .bib files used to generate the report along the generated .pdf report.

 ![Trained Agent][image1]